Skip to main content

 FPAA Certificate Course in Reproductive & Sexual Health

 The Family Planning Alliance Of Australia Certificate Course For Doctors In Reproductive And Sexual Health is a nationally accredited course is designed for medical practitioners who wish to expand their knowledge and increase their skills in the delivery of sexual and reproductive health care.
 2025 COURSES APPLICATIONS ARE NOW OPEN The five day Theory Component takes place over three weekends.
-Weekend One: 22nd and 23rd of February 2025 Weekend Two: 15th and 16th of March 2025 Weekend Three: 5th of April 2025 REGISTER NOW It is suitable for: GPs and GP Registrars, O&G Registrars, Sexual...
+Weekend One: Sunday 23 of February 2025 Weekend Two: 15 and 16 of March 2025 Weekend Three: 5 and 6 of April 2025 REGISTER NOW It is suitable for: GPs and GP Registrars, O&G Registrars, Sexual...

 The Caya Diaphragm